 The asynchronous communication model can be likened to communicating with someone via e-mail or through the postal office: an individual sends the message, but does not know when it will be received, much less when the receiver will respond.

+Guaranteed Delivery

 By requiring asynchronous communications, a SIF implementation can exploit software designs that achieve high scalability and reliability.
 For example, even if an agent is not currently connected to a Zone, another application's agent can still send messages to that agent knowing that the ZIS will deliver those messages as soon as the agent is available.

+Figure 7: Synchronous Communication to the ZIS

 In contrast to the asynchronous communication model, most agent-to-ZIS and ZIS-to-agent communication—over currently defined transport layers—is synchronous in nature.
 Any time an agent sends a SIF_Message to a ZIS, the agent waits for a SIF_Ack to be returned from the ZIS to acknowledge receipt of the message.
 Once acknowledged, the ZIS guarantees future delivery of SIF_Event, SIF_Request and SIF_Response messages, barring certain error conditions.
 For messages not directly related to the request/response and publish/subscribe models, the acknowledgement from the ZIS also indicates successful completion of operations related to registration, subscription, provision and system control operations.
-In addition, when a ZIS contacts an agent in Push mode, the ZIS waits for a SIF_Ack to be returned from the agent to acknowledge successful delivery of the message currently pending for the agent.
+To complete the guaranteed delivery, when a ZIS contacts an agent in Push mode, the ZIS waits for a SIF_Ack to be returned from the agent to acknowledge successful delivery of the message currently pending for the agent.

 3.2.7 Security Model

 The security model of SIF centers around three areas: encryption, authentication and access control.
 SIF provides application agents the ability to specify the encryption and authentication requirements for all other agents that eventually come into contact with their sensitive data.
-Various communication protocols over which SIF data may be transferred, including SIF HTTPS, provide built-in support for easing the implementation details of guaranteeing encryption and authentication requirements.
+Various communication protocols, over which SIF data may be transferred, including SIF HTTPS, provide built-in support for easing the implementation details of guaranteeing encryption and authentication requirements.
 In addition, access control at the ZIS allows a zone administrator complete control over which agents are allowed to communicate which data to other agents.

+Figure 8: SIF HTTPS Communication Protocol

 As SIF HTTPS is the default communication protocol that all agents and ZIS implementations must support, many of the encryption and authentication levels specified in this document are tailored to the encryption and authentication algorithms currently defined within SIF HTTPS.
 When a ZIS implementation supports other communication protocols, the ZIS must guarantee that these levels are accurately reflected and adhered to when communicating with agents that support these same protocols.

 3.2.7.1 Encryption